Dogs Trust Public Affairs

-Read our manifesto for Northern Ireland outlining the key issues in dog welfare we want to address.
+Read our manifesto for Northern Ireland outlining the key issues in dog welfare we want to address in 2019.

 Northern Ireland Manifesto JPG 1.57 MB

-Read our manifesto for Scotland outlining the key issues in dog welfare we want to address.
+Read our manifesto for Scotland outlining the key issues in dog welfare we want to address in 2019.

 Scotland Manifesto JPG 1.74 MB